Eeva1/h4-Pubkey.trust-to-blockchain/README.md

 ![image](https://github.com/Eeva1/h4-Pubkey.trust-to-blockchain/assets/149093822/7b7220b2-5ec7-4eeb-87d3-3aec311f90a6)

-I did as told, but I put my own email address there since I started the task by my own address, but there was an error..?
+I did as told (https://terokarvinen.com/2023/pgp-encrypt-sign-verify/), but I put my own email address there since I started the task by my own address, but there was an error..?
 No data and when I try to put command "micro message.txt" the command not found?
 I already thought that I start the whole task from the beginning, but since I already started like this, I try to continue...

 ![image](https://github.com/Eeva1/h4-Pubkey.trust-to-blockchain/assets/149093822/72121dc8-b5a3-4021-8cd5-f70950085cdf)

-THis is where I ended up:
+This is where I ended up:

 ![image](https://github.com/Eeva1/h4-Pubkey.trust-to-blockchain/assets/149093822/62f756c4-b8d8-455e-a7c2-ace78545f83f)